 Our hope is dear Colleague that would allow us now to briefly review the evolution of signal processing and communications techniques over the past three decades in an anecdotal style with reference to Fig. 1.
-At the time of writing we are gradually approaching the '5G Place' on our road map of Fig. 1.
-We are indeed also approaching the bit-rate limits upper-bounded by the channel capacity of both the classic single-input/single-output systems as well as of the MIMO systems.
-Observe at the top left hand corner of Fig. 1, how the various MIMO solutions, such as bell lab's layered space-time (BLAST) 'Drive', space-time coding (STC) 'Street', Beam-Forming 'Close' and linear dispersion coding (LDC) 'Street' merge into MIMO 'Square'.
+At the time of writing we are gradually approaching the "5G Place" on our road map of Fig. 1.
+We are indeed also approaching the bit-rate limits upper-bounded by the channel capacity of both the classic single-input-single-output (SISO) systems as well as of the MIMO systems.
+Observe at the top left hand corner of Fig. 1 how the various MIMO solutions, such as bell lab's layered space-time (BLAST) "Drive," space-time coding (STC) "Street," beamforming "Close," and linear dispersion coding (LDC) "Street" merge into multiple-input-multiple-output (MIMO) "Square."